ColeMahlowitz/IoT-Bike-Lock/README.md

-**...wait...how will I generate a digital "HIGH" when I cut/disconnect a wire?**
+**...wait.......how do you generate a digital "HIGH" when you cut/disconnect a wire?**